Facilities, Equipment and ICT that Support Safe Operation

 Introduction of Iridium Satellite Mobile Phones

 MOL verified the effectiveness of iridium satellite mobile phones as a backup to existing telecommunications equipment when an engine room fire resulted in an electric power outage on an MOL Group-managed vessel.
-MOL Safety Standard Specifications now call for iridium satellite mobile phones for telecommunications backup to ensure smooth communication in case of an emergency.
-The company retrofits existing vessels with iridium satellite mobile phones in addition to installing them on newbuilding vessels.
+In response, we have established iridium satellite mobile phones as a backup for existing communications equipment so that communications with the outside world can be carried out smoothly in the event of an emergency.
+They are installed not only on new vessels but also on existing vessels.